NTNU-SmallSat-Lab/outreach-website/docs/general-usage.md

 ###### GraphQL

-If you're using GraphQL, then you need to run `npm run compile` from `/frontend` whenever you update a schema.
+If you're using GraphQL, then you need to run `npm run compile` from `/frontend` whenever you update a schema or define a new graphQL request in the code.

 > [https://www.apollographql.com/docs/react/development-testing/static-typing/](https://www.apollographql.com/docs/react/development-testing/static-typing/)